kuhatje/ContextClosure/README.md

 - Post-processed to enforce target size deterministically; edges are preserved and layout is deterministic.

 ## Ingestion
 - GitHub issues/PRs (live): `/api/ingest?repo=owner/name&size=4` uses `GITHUB_TOKEN` if present; unauthenticated is 60/hr.
 Fetches all open issues, falls back to open PRs if issues are empty.
 Chunks are built from the list; weights are derived from comments + reactions for a simple v0 signal.
-No mock fallback.

 ## Query surface
 - `/api/closure?size=4`: POST a graph to this endpoint to run the solver.
 GET will respond with an error (no default graph).